bernieplug/eepelican/content/blog/freeeup-virtual-assistant.md

 An expert customer service representative is just that; an extension of your brand itself.
 They stand in proxy for you and act as a go-between and a problem solver to the outside world.
 This person will be well-versed in people skills and should know your business and its products inside and out to be most effective.

-*(Editor’s Note: If you’re using Efficient Era with Buyer-Review Matching, customer service also includes emailing negative reviewers and addressing their concerns — a task perfectly suited for virtual assistants. -Bruce)*

 ### 2 - Fulfilling Orders

 One of the biggest time sucking responsibilities is getting all of your customer orders sent to your patrons.